zaqifathis/BIMserver-doc/Plugin-Development.md

 </PluginDescriptor>
 ```

 Now to test your plugin locally you will have to tell the BIMserver where your plugin can be found.
-Edit "LocalDevPluginLoader.java" and  look for the lines with loadPluginFromEclipseProject.
+Edit `LocalDevPluginLoader.java` and  look for the lines with ``loadPluginFromEclipseProject``.
 Add

 ```java
 pluginManager.loadPluginsFromEclipseProject(new File("../PluginTest"));